rijalghodi/memr/README.md

 - **Notion-like note taking**: Rich text editor with markdown support and formatting
 - **Note collection management**: Organize notes into collections for better structure
 - **Simple task management**: Create and track tasks with due dates
-- **Local first app**: Data stored locally in IndexedDB with cloud sync
+- **Local-first architecture**: Data is stored safely in your browser (IndexedDB) and seamlessly syncs to the cloud when online
+- **Progressive Web App**: Works offline and can be installed on any device
 - **AI assistant with note and task context**: Get intelligent help based on your content
 - **[TODO] Auto organize notes and tasks**: AI-powered automatic categorization and organization
 - **[TODO] Transcribe speech to text input**: Voice input for hands-free note creation